 It is normal for sharks to circle and swim near boats.
 Sharks don’t circle in the water before they strike.
 The reason for this circling behavior is based on curiosity rather than feeding or hunting for prey.

-Typically, sand tiger sharks are known for gravitating to and near shipwrecks as a place to feet on fish.
+Typically, sand tiger sharks are known for gravitating to and near shipwrecks as a place to feed on fish.
 Although, sharks like abandoned shipwrecks, it is generally normal behavior for sharks to circle boats or ships to understand what they are.

 The Featured Image